Asset Loading#

 Using with Components#

-The <Image> component's src prop is the simplest way to display images:
+The <Image> component's src prop loads from the assets folder:

 import { Image } from "onejs-react"